 Moving abroad to a country where you don’t speak the language will be one of the most stressful times of your life, it will be hard and lonely, but it could also be the best thing you ever did.
-One thing I’ve really learned from my travels is that the quality of life in the UK, the levels of happiness are just nothing compared to those I have found abroad.
-One thing that is important to me, is chasing what makes me happy, so that’s what led me to follow love, travel and adventure to Hamburg.
+One thing that is important to me, is chasing what makes me happy, so that’s what led me to follow travel and adventure to Hamburg.
 If you do the same, chase love, your career and passions, adventure or just a fresh start, you could easily end up the happiest you have ever been.
-It will open your mind to a whole new way of living – Germans live very differently to the English, their lifestyle and attitude is different, and while it is a big change, I’m really enjoying a different pace.
+It will open your mind to a whole new way of living – Germans live very differently to the English, their lifestyle and attitude is different.
 I’ve made some great friends already, friends from Hamburg, across Germany and all over the world just in this one city, I’ve found friendship, support and amazing groups who are there no matter what you need.
 Coming to a new place without any real support network means I’ve had to create a new one and forge links in ways I wouldn’t have before, it’s opened me up to new friendships and new people.

 You will fall in love, not necessarily with a man or a woman, but with a city.
 Because setting up in a whole new country, in a city far from home, making new friends and finding a new job, it takes work.
 Hard work.
 That takes passion, dedication and determination and by putting your heart and soul into the move, you will find a new city that welcomes you in with open arms.
-I’ve not been in Hamburg long, but already I know deep inside that this is home, it’s my city and it’s exactly the place I want to be.
-That has nothing to do with my boyfriend or our travel plans, it has everything to do with me and how I have thrown myself in 100% to moving here, because that’s really the only way to do it.
 It’s still hard and I’m still learning, still adapting, but every single day I find new reasons why I love this city and that tells me I’m in the right place and doing exactly the right thing.

 So, should I do it?

-I can’t tell you whether moving to a new country is the right decision for you or not, but what I can tell you is that it was the right thing for me.
-That it has been harder and better than I ever could have imagined, that I work at it every single day and I’ve got a long way to go, but I wouldn’t change it for the world.
+I can’t tell you whether moving to a new country is the right decision for you or not.
+It has been harder and better than I ever could have imagined, I work at it every single day and I’ve got a long way to go, but I wouldn’t change it for the world.